-If you have been the victim of rape or sexual assault it can be difficult to talk about it.
+If you have been the victim of rape or another form of sexual violence it can be difficult to talk about it.
 However, you don’t have to suffer in silence.
 The police and other organisations, like Hope, are here to help.

 The decision to report the crime is yours.
-Some survivors say that reporting and seeking justice helped them to recover and regain a sense of control over their lives.
+Some people say that reporting and seeking justice helped them to recover and regain a sense of control over their lives.

-Reporting a serious sexual assault to police can be done in a number of ways: by phone, at a police station, via a third party, Crimestoppers, directly or anonymously.
+Reporting sexual violence to police can be done in a number of ways: by phone, at a police station, via a third party, Crimestoppers, directly or anonymously.

 - Keep the clothes you were wearing, don’t wash them but put them in a clean bag.
 The police may need them as evidence for the investigation